mcglonelevi/pysazz/README.md

 ##Commands

-At the moment Pysazz has 2 commands:
+At the moment Pysazz has 3 commands:

 pysazz init - creates the basic config file

 pysazz compile [-arg] - downloads files and compiles, arguments are optional, but the include "-compressed", "-compact", "-expanded".  "-nested" is the default argument.

+pysazz update - redownloads all files and overwrites them.
+Be careful when using as any changes made to downloaded files will be overwritten.

 ##Dependencies.